- Find a Doctor

 Screenings are an Important Part of Healthcare

 Preventive health screenings are an important part of healthcare.
 Federal regulations now require most people to have health insurance if they don’t qualify for Medicaid, which means people who previously may not have been covered now can have proper care.
 Part of that care should be health screenings.

 Early detection cancer screenings afford patients the opportunity to have certain cancers detected at the earliest stages when they are most treatable and curable.

-Recommended screenings covered by the Affordable Care Act are:
+Recommended screenings are:

 - Clinical breast exam every three years, starting age 20 through 39, then annually starting at age 40.